floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/03-algorithms.typ

 Examples of publications using K-Means clustering to identify microservice candidates are #citeauthor(<saidi_etal_2023>).

 #citeauthor(<al_debagy_martinek_2020>) use Affinity Propagation @frey_dueck_2007 to cluster vector representations of operation names in a software system.
+Affinity Propagation is a clustering algorithm that identifies exemplars in the data, which are used to represent the clusters.

 A hierarchical clustering approach is used by #citeauthor(<lourenco_silva_2023>) based on similarity between domain entities accesses and development history of source code files.

+#citeauthor(<selmadji_etal_2020>) propose two possible algorithms for microservice identification: a hierarchical clustering algorithm, and a clustering algorithm based on gravity centers.

 ==== Evolutionary algorithms